 This Sashiko pattern is great for beginners who want to learn the basics of this popular style of embroidery.
 For this month’s free Craft Camp video, Emily is showing you how to use this Sashiko stitching to make a simple coaster as well as a bookmark.
 Both of these DIY crafts make beautiful (and practical!) gifts for family and friends anytime of the year.

 Below you will find our supplies list with all of the tools and materials linked.
-Download the free Sashiko pattern at the end of the post, then watch the video tutorial to start crafting!
+Download the free Sashiko pattern below, then watch the video tutorial to start crafting!

 Bookmark this project